h2ocube/atom/packages/language-babel/README.md

 ## Automatic Indenting of JSX

-By default this feature is turned off in the package setting - `Auto Indent JSX`.
-If enabled, language-babel will auto-indent any JSX code typed or moved across using suitable Atom defaults.
+The package setting `Auto Indent JSX` if enabled will auto-indent any JSX code typed or moved across using suitable Atom defaults.
 There are also three commands - `language-babel:toggle-auto-indent-jsx`, `language-babel:auto-indent-jsx-on` and `language-babel:auto-indent-jsx-off` that override the default behaviour.
-These can be mapped to a keyboard shortcuts if needed.
+These can be mapped to keyboard shortcuts if needed.

-Auto Indenting will also attempt to read the `.eslintrc` file associated with an edited file's project for the presence of four properties whose defaults are shown below.
+Auto-Indenting will also attempt to read the `.eslintrc` file associated with an edited file's project for the presence of four properties whose defaults are shown below.
 These rules, which are part of the [ESLint-plugin-React](https://github.com/yannickcr/eslint-plugin-react) EsLint plugin, are then used to determine the alignment and tab/spaces spacing of JSX elements.
 For more information on the options for these rules see [Closing bracket](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-closing-bracket-location.md), [Indent](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-indent.md) and [Indent Props](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-indent.md).

 Please note that no attempt is currently made to read eslint settings in any other file. e.g. `package.json`, `eslint.js`, `extends...`, etc.